China

 Please keep praying for your brothers and sisters in China.
 Your prayers make an enormous difference to those following Jesus no matter the cost.

-Through local partners and churches, Open Doors supports believers in China with discipleship and persecution survival training, helping serve the younger generation of believers, and by providing contextualised Christian literature to believers who have converted from Islam or Buddhism.
+Through local partners and churches, Open Doors supports believers in China with discipleship and persecution survival training, presence ministry, and relief response programmes.
+We help serve the younger generation of believers, and provide contextualised Christian literature to those who have converted from Islam or Buddhism.

 please pray